 You can use your leftover treated wood to create decor or furnishings for your home.

 Using pieces of old wood, you can make a bookcase to store or display books and trinkets with the ability to add as many compartments as necessary.

 You can also turn old wood into a unique table, such as a side table, dining table, or coffee table.

-Using a saw and a little patience, you can also create decorative wall art out of wood.
+Using a saw and patience, you can create decorative wall art out of wood.